 While the Renaissance was happening elsewhere in Europe, the Ottoman Turks didn’t follow.
 In the 19th century, countries including Germany, France, and Britain injected classicism into the city as a way of bringing back the ancient Greek identity.
 With Greece besieged by seven wars over the centuries, Athens in particular always lagged very far behind in its engineered beauty.

-With Culinary Backstreets, you go beyond the taverna and explore the tasty secrets of downtown Athens – think northern Greece style Souvlaki, mousakka, Greek salads, generations-old recipes of feta cheese, yoghurt and honey served in old dairy bars, olives fresh from the market, Armenian cold cuts, Cretan cuisine and sweet treats like the loukoumades Greek doughnuts.
+With Culinary Backstreets, you go beyond the taverna and explore the tasty secrets of downtown Athens.
+Think northern Greece style Souvlaki, moussaka, Greek salads, generations-old recipes of feta cheese, yoghurt and honey served in old dairy bars, olives fresh from the market, Armenian cold cuts, Cretan cuisine and sweet treats like the loukoumades Greek doughnuts.

-This tour is a full day of food tasting in the city, which combines history, sightseeing, and a very full stomach, as you hop between third-generation food stores, restaurants offering traditional foods and cooking methods, the famous fishmongers’ market and locally recommended eateries, hangouts and secret spots.
+This tour is a full day of food tasting in the city, which combines history, sightseeing, and a very full stomach, as you hop between third-generation food stores, restaurants offering traditional foods, and places only locals know.
 Skip breakfast, you will need the space.

 In the eastern reaches of the city, outside of the central confines, is a park known as Plato’s Academy.
 If you stumbled across it, it would look like nothing more than a slightly abandoned space with a scattering of ruins.
 Yet this was an important space from the 4th Century – a time of power, intellectual growth, and literary and philosophical activity.